WING-NUS/scisumm-corpus/README.md

 For the developemnt sets we will release in April, we will include a third type of summary - hand-written a nnotator summaries.
 These would be abstractive.

-### Annotation
+## Annotation

-Given a reference paper (RP) and upto 10 citing papers (CPs), annotators from National University of Singapore and Nanyang Technological University were instructed to find citations to the RP in the 10 CPs.
+Given a reference paper (RP) and 10 or  more citing papers (CPs), annotators from the University of Hyderbad were instructed to find citations to the RP in the CPs.
 Annotators followed instructions in SciSumm-annotation-guidelines.pdf to mark the Citation Text, Citation Marker, Reference Text, and Discourse Facet for each citation of the RP found in the CP.

-### Contact Information
+## Contact Information

 For further information about this data release, contact the following members of the BRNDL workshop organising committee: